inbravo/travel/october-2017/dhanaulti.md

 ##  10:30 AM Mussoorie
 *	Mussoorie seems so busy now, i thought of my earlier visits to this beautifull city and realized the changes
-*	Road to Dhanaulti is exactly before the government inter collage.
+*	Road to Dhanaulti is exactly before the government inter collage, on your right hand.
 I missed it and took a U turn after enquiring from locals
 *	Arrived on road to Dhanaulti, its steep and narrow now; which means excitement
-*	I found that road is under construction and with some minor halts here and there, i am peacefully riding uphill
+*	I found that road is under construction and with some minor halts here and there, i was peacefully riding uphill
+*	The more i drove, the more peaceful and lonely it became.
+Finally i halted at a turn to rest for few minutes and took captured some images

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_103532.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_105521.jpg)